 How my blogger day looks like?

 I’m a morning person.
 I prefer starting my day early because it helps me get a lot done during sunlight, which is when I’m the most productive.
 The first thing I do is drink a glass of water before starting on to my morning prayer.
 That’s the first task of the day.
 Regardless of whatever time I head to bed, I always wake up to pray.
-I truly believe that when we seek God in the early hours, we find the peace that surpasses all understanding.
-And it attracts good vibes because our mind started out right.
+I truly believe that when we seek God in the early hours, we find peace that surpasses all understanding.
+And it attracts good vibes because our minds started out right.
 Sometimes, I’ll go back to bed after my prayers and on active days, I’ll jump out of the bed and head to the gym.
 Today I’ll share my routine when I’m home:

 5 AM – 8 AM – Prayers & Meditation